jackdewinter/pymarkdown/readme.md

 with another 29 rules to be added before the
 1.0.0 release.
 These rules are implemented using a simple plugin system that is documented in the [developer documentation](/docs/developer.md).
-It is these rules that allow the PyMarkdown project to examine or scan the various Markdown files, looking for bad patterns over that set of Markdown documents.
+It is these rules that allow the PyMarkdown project to scan the various Markdown files, looking for bad patterns over that set of Markdown documents.

+Because of the way that the rules are provided, sometimes we refer to the rules as `rules` and sometimes as `rule plugins`.
+A `rule` is a specific set of conditions that trigger the reporting of a violation when those conditions occur.
+A `rule plugin` is the Python class and Python file in which the `rule` is supplied to the PyMarkdown application.
+Our goal is to not use these phrases interchangeably, but that is not always the case.
+If we do mess up and use the wrong phase, we do apologize.

 Note that the initial set of rules are modelled after the 42 rules provided by David Anson's [Markdown Lint](https://github.com/markdownlint/markdownlint)